 Here are some ways I recommend not starting a speech:

 This is an obvious one.
-But so many people have the habit of starting their speech with a clichéd “Good morning/afternoon/evening everyone”.
+But so many people have the habit of starting their speech with the clichéd “Good morning/afternoon/evening everyone”.

 We’ve been trained to speak like this since school and it’s pretty much stuck with us.
 The problem with starting a speech with a “Good morning” is that it does nothing for the audience.
 There is no need for it.